MEENU1305/A-Predictive-Analysis-on-Banking-Loan-Decisions-using-R/README.md

 Very weak or no correlation between CoapplicantIncome and Loan_Status.

-📒 Conclusion
+Conclusion

-This project demonstrates the use of statistical testing and machine learning (decision tree) to predict loan approval.
+This project demonstrates the use of statistical testing and machine learning (decision tree) to predict loan approval using R language.
 Credit history and income are significant predictors.
 The model built using the rpart decision tree algorithm performs well and is easy to interpret, making it suitable for banking decision support systems.